Kotlin/kotlinx-kover/docs/migration-to-0.7.0.md

 # Kover migration guide from 0.6.x to 0.7.0

 ## Main differences
-- coverage engines was renamed to coverage tools
+- coverage engines were renamed to coverage tools
 - IntelliJ Coverage Engine was renamed to Kover Coverage Tool